isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-09-07-post-time-honoured-temple-design.md

 The temple also has shrines dedicated to the goddesses Durgai Amman45, Periyachi Amman46 and Kaliamman or Kali, the destroyer of evil forces.

 <div style="background-color: white;"><br><img src="/images/Vol-12-issue-3/time-honoured-temple-design/05_temple_design.jpg">The shrine of Sri Mariamman, the presiding deity, takes prime position directly in front of the temple entrance, holding a trident in her left hand.
 At thebase of the statue in front of Sri Mariamman is a tiny statue of Sinna Amman or Little Goddess, installed in the original temple by Naraina Pillaiin 1827. <i>Photographed in 2016 by the writers.</i></div>

+#### **Temple Grounds**

+There are two smaller and separate shrines scattered in the temple grounds honouring Lord Ganesha and Sri Aravan, a character from the Indian epic the Mahabharata.
+The viewing gallery on the left perimeter of the temple is used by devotees to view the ongoings of temple rituals and festivals.
+Also within the temple grounds are a kitchen, staff quarters and a wedding hall with a separate entrance on Pagoda Street.

+The entire temple complex is surrounded by a high boundary wall surmounted by figures of sacred cows placed at regular intervals.
+The cow, which is revered in Hinduism, symbolises Mother Earth, strength, abundance, selfless giving and the sustenance of life.